leap-ai/leap-sdks/sdks/csharp/docs/ImageModelsApi.md

             // Configure token for authorization
             client.SetAccessToken("YOUR_TOKEN");

-            var name = "name_example";  // string | Provide a name so you can more easily identify the model. (optional) var subjectKeyword = "subjectKeyword_example";  // string | This is the keyword you will use during image generation to trigger your custom subject.
-For example \\\"a photo of @me\\\". (optional) var subjectType = "\"person\"";  // string | The subject type - a short description, usually a noun, that describes what the underlying model is learning.
+            var name = "name_example";  // Provide a name so you can more easily identify the model. (optional) var subjectKeyword = "subjectKeyword_example";  // This is the keyword you will use during image generation to trigger your custom subject.
+For example \\\"a photo of @me\\\". (optional) var subjectType = "person";  // The subject type - a short description, usually a noun, that describes what the underlying model is learning.
 For example: person, man, woman, cat, dog, icon, style.
-Defaults to \\\"person\\\". (optional)  (default to "person") var webhookUrl = "webhookUrl_example";  // string | An optional webhook URL that will be called with a POST request when the model completes training or fails. (optional) var imageSampleUrls = new List<string>(); // List<string> | An array of strings containing the URLs of the images to upload.
-Either this or imageSampleFiles is required, but not both. (optional) var imageSampleFiles = new List<System.IO.Stream>(); // List<System.IO.Stream> | An array of files containing the images to upload.
-Either this or imageSampleUrls is required, but not both. (optional)
+Defaults to \\\"person\\\". (optional)  (default to "person") var webhookUrl = "webhookUrl_example";  // An optional webhook URL that will be called with a POST request when the model completes training or fails. (optional)
+            // An array of strings containing the URLs of the images to upload.
+Either this or imageSampleFiles is required, but not both. (optional) var imageSampleUrls = new List<string>(
+            );
+            // An array of files containing the images to upload.
+Either this or imageSampleUrls is required, but not both. (optional) var imageSampleFiles = new List<System.IO.Stream>(
+            );

             try
             {